icecube/nuflux/docs/about.rst

 Authors
 -------

-Nuflux is a written by the IceCube Collaboration.
+nuflux is a written by the IceCube Collaboration.
 If you have access to **IceCubeOpenSource**, you can find the github project `here <https://github.com/IceCubeOpenSource/nuflux>`_.

-Nuflux is currently maintained by:
+nuflux is currently maintained by:

 | Raffaela Busse (WWU Münster), rbusse@icecube.wisc.edu
 | Kevin Meagher (UW Madison), kmeagher@icecube.wisc.edu